 Case in point, the City of Chicago.
-One person, one laptop, and MongoDB’s technology jumpstarted a project that, with other people joining in, went from prototype to one of the nation’s pioneering projects to analyze and act on municipal data in real time.
-In just four months.
+One person, one laptop, and MongoDB’s technology jumpstarted a project that, with other people joining in, went from prototype to one of the nation’s pioneering projects to analyze and act on municipal data in

 Called WindyGrid, this system is an intelligent operations platform built on MongoDB.
 What makes WindyGrid exceptional isn’t just that it pulls together seven million different pieces of data from city departments every day.
 It’s that WindyGrid creatively pairs MongoDB-powered analytics with visual maps, giving managers insights they’ve never had before on city operations.
 In real time.
 As they unfold.